 Bernie put his sons in charge of the legitimate side of the business, and they did well.
 Being a Madoff opened doors on Wall Street — until Bernie's scheme was exposed.
 Andrew's father had not only stolen billions of dollars from strangers; he had also poisoned the lives of his sons.
 Andrew felt betrayed and wrote him off.
 “My father is dead to me,” he said.
 Bernie wrote letters; Andrew wouldn’t open them.

 Without Bernard L. Madoff Investment Securities, where he’d worked his entire adult life, Andrew was adrift.
-He eventually remarried and his wife pushed him.
+He eventually got engaged and his fiancée pushed him.
 “You gotta get out there,” she told him.
 No one on Wall Street would even take a meeting with him.
 And when we spoke three years after his father’s arrest, Andrew was still in the midst of sorting out his life.
 He acted upbeat.
 He talked of his ventures.
 He had founded a fishing company some years earlier and was putting time into that and an energy-related company.
 He was helping his wife with her new venture, an emergency-preparedness business.
 He talked about his determination to move forward, but he acknowledged it was difficult.

 The past wouldn’t let go.
 The trustee for the victims pursued him, accusing him of complicity in his father’s schemes, and everywhere he went people wondered if it were true.
 He got tired of explaining that he hadn’t been involved in his father’s asset-management business, which was the corrupt part of the company.
 Few believed him anyhow.
 He was never charged criminally, unlike his father and uncle.
 But, as critics pointed out, he had profited from his father’s crimes.
 He’d given his father money to invest and gotten those preternaturally steady returns.
 The trustees wanted him to pay back all the money he’d made, and Andrew seemed to spend much of his time fighting the case in court.